aws-samples/lambda-refarch-imagerecognition/README.md

 A sample set of extracted image metadata and recognized tags, along with the thumbnail generated in the Step Function execution is displayed for each uploaded image.

-Below is the diagram of the state machine being executed every time a new image is uploaded:
+Below is the diagram of the state machine being executed every time a new image is uploaded (you can explore this in the Step Functions [Console](https://console.aws.amazon.com/states/home)):

 <img src="images/step-function-execution.png" alt="state machine diagram" width="50%">